skupperproject/skupper-example-bookinfo/README.md

 ![Bookinfo Skupper deployment details](https://github.com/skupperproject/skupper-example-bookinfo/blob/master/graphics/skupper-example-bookinfo-details.gif)

 This illustration shows how Skupper manages to get service requests across the Skupper network.
-Each service that is exposed to the Skupper network is propagated to all connected Skupper namespaces.
-Skupper proxy service endpoints run in each namespace to be a source or sink for traffic to or from the named service.
+Skupper is a distributed system with installations running in one or more namespaces.
+As Skupper installations are connected they share information about exposed services.
+All Skupper installations learn about all services exposed on every installation.
+Skupper then runs proxy service endpoints in each namespace to properly route requests to or from every exposed service.

+In this example
+the _details_ and _reviews_ proxies in the Public namespace intercept requests for their services and forward them to the Skupper network.
+The _details_ and _reviews_ proxies in the Private namespace receive requests from the Skupper network and send them to the related service.
+The other proxy, _ratings_, does the same thing only in the opposite direction: requests are forwarded from the Private to the Public namespaces.

 ### Credits